Publish date:

 Cooperative Relationship

 Staying at this stage is manageable if the account has low to medium potential.
-For accounts with higher potential, it's important to assess the impact of past investments and adjust your strategy to enhance relationships.
+For accounts with higher potential, it's essential to assess the impact of past investments and adjust your strategy to enhance relationships.
 While the benefits of these investments may not be immediately apparent, you should be on track to achieve returns through cost savings, increased business, or both.

 Interdependent Relationship